PubWest Announces 2018 Lifetime Achievement Award to Honor John Mutter and Jenn Risko

-The Rittenhouse Award was established in 1990 as a way to thank and honor those who have made a real contribution to the western community of the book.
+The Rittenhouse Award was established in 1990 as a way to thank and honor those who have made an important contribution to the Western community of the book.
 The award is given annually in memory of Jack D. Rittenhouse, the West’s legendary bookman.

 About PubWest: PubWest is a non-profit trade association for North American book publishers, from small independent presses to publishing companies with worldwide operations, and related professionals, such as printers, designers, binderies, and publishing freelancers.
 For more information, please visit www.pubwest.org.

 The PubWest Board of Directors selects a Rittenhouse Award recipient each year, and the award presentation takes place during the annual PubWest Conference.